iainctduncan/papers/source/background.rst

 should they reach sufficient complexity and stability to warrant the low-level work.)

-In the hybrid scenario, the combination of the various platforms provides the programmer with a tremendous amount of flexibility (CTN: Lazzarini 2013, 108).
+In the hybrid scenario, the combination of the various platforms provides the programmer with a tremendous amount of flexibility (Lazzarini 2013, 108).
 One can, for example, use visual patching to quickly create a performer-interaction layer, have this layer interact with a scored piece in the CSound engine, and simultaneously use an embedded GPPL to